 The mainstream learned about blockchain when it learned about crypto when it learned about bitcoin when it learned that in March 2021 it reached a peak of $50+k.
+A lot of people has make a fortunate out of it, either from HODL approach, stacking, trading or generating low risk income via crypto bots.
 What most don't know is that Blockchain, the technology behind it, is more than just for making Doge coins.

 The simple skeleton of bitcoin is essentially a framework maintained over several computers.
 Each of them part of maintaining the integrity and security of the whole.
 Input must be approved by each node that runs it against the overall chain to ensure its legitimacy.
 Now, this does pose a lag in time (often around 7 transactions/sec compared to thousands on traditional servers).
 The blockchain’s ability to interlace multiple servers into one decentralized network is what differentiates it.

 Bitcoin fell under the “Peer-to-peer” aspect of blockchain’s uses, but there are 7 other applications.
 Which Entrepreneur.com summarized as, supply chain management, quality assurance, accounting, smart contracts, voting, stock exchange, and energy supply.
 Within the uses, we can make break it down into 2 categories, recording or automation.